 Lean, efficient, responsible and sustainable.

 As a health science center, we desire an organization that is lean, efficient, sustainable, accountable and responsive.
 We must be capable of creating, managing, and advancing complex internal and external partnerships across all our core missions (education, research, care delivery and community engagement).
 We must also be capable of exerting financial control and accountability over a geographically dispersed and distinct collection of academic programs.
-Finally, we need an organization that reflects the diversity of the people of Texas and enables us to attract and retain talent of the highest caliber.
+Finally, we need an organization that enables us to attract and retain talent of the highest caliber.

-Redesign our business model to support growth, including a robust clinical enterprise, diversification of revenues, enhanced diversity, equity and inclusion, and increased efficiency and effectiveness.
+Redesign our business model to support growth, including a robust clinical enterprise, diversification of revenues, and increased efficiency and effectiveness.

 For Strong Partnerships: